dfinity/portal/docs/references/ic-interface-spec.md

 ### Candid interface {#http-gateway-interface}

 The following interface description, in [Candid syntax](https://github.com/dfinity/candid/blob/master/spec/Candid.md), describes the expected Canister interface.
-You can also [download the file]({attachmentsdir}/http-gateway.did).
+You can also [download the file](_attachments/http-gateway.did).

-    Unresolved directive in ic-interface-spec.adoc - include::{example}http-gateway.did[]

 Only canisters that use the "Upgrade to update calls" feature need to provide the `http_request_update` method.